Christianity in the Roman Africa province: After Constantine

 The accession of Constantine the Great found the African Church torn apart by controversies and heresies; Catholics and Donatists contended not only in polemics, but also in a violent and bloody way.
 A law of Constantine (318) deprived the Donatists of their churches, most of which they had taken from the Catholics.
 They had, however, grown so powerful that even such a measure failed to crush them.
 They were so numerous that a Donatist Council, held at Carthage, in 327, was attended by 270 bishops.
+Donatism mainly spread among the indigenous Berber population, and Donatists were able to blend Christianity with many of the Berber local customs.
+A number of new ceremonies and doctrines were added to Christian practices.
+Donatist Christianity was source of unity among its member and indigenous Berber nationalism.

 Attempts at reconciliation, suggested by the Emperor Constantius II, only widened the breach and led to armed repression, an ever-growing disquiet, and an enmity that became increasingly embittered.
 Yet, in the very midst of these troubles, the Primate of Carthage, Gratus, declared (in the year 349): "God has restored Africa to religious unity."
 Julian's accession (361) and his permission to all religious exiles to return to their homes added to the troubles of the African Church.
 A Donatist bishop sat in the seceded see of Carthage, in opposition to the orthodox bishop.

 One act of violence followed another and begat new conflicts.
 About this period, Optatus, Bishop of Milevum (fr), began to combat the sect by his writings.
 A few years later, St. Augustine, converted at Milan, returned to his native land, and entered the lists against every kind of error.
 Paganism had by that time ceased to be a menace to the Church; in 399 the temples were closed at Carthage.
 Nevertheless, the energy and genius of Augustine were abundantly occupied in training the clergy and instructing the faithful, as well as in theological controversy with the heretics.
 For forty years, from 390 to 430, the Councils of Carthage, which reunited a great part of the African Episcopate, public discussions with the Donatists, sermons, homilies, scriptural commentaries, followed almost without interval; an unparalleled activity that had commensurate results.